I am a wheelchair user and obtained non-accessible tickets from a friend or company, can I use them?

 To be granted an animal access card, you must provide documentation on letterhead (dated within 1 year of the scheduled event) from a licensed mental health professional (psychiatrist, psychologist or licensed clinical social worker) or a medical doctor specifically treating your mental or emotional disability.
 That letter must include the following:

-Verification of the document will include Radio City Music Hall’s Disabled Services Department contacting your mental health care professional.
+Verification of the document will include Radio City Music Hall’s Disabled Services Department contacting your mental health care professional to authenticate the documentation.
 If we are unable to validate the documentation, or if the advance notification is not provided, the animal will not be permitted in the facility.